hoytech/negentropy/README.md

   Offsets are always non-negative since the upper bound's timestamp is always `>=` to the lower bound's timestamp, ranges in a message are always encoded in ascending order, and ranges never overlap.

-* The `idPrefix` parameter's size is encoded in `length`, and can be between `0` and `idSize` bytes.
+* The `idPrefix` parameter's size is encoded in `length`, and can be between `0` and `idSize` bytes, inclusive.
 Efficient implementations will use the shortest possible prefix needed to separate the first record of this range from the last record of the previous range.
 If these records' timestamps differ, then the length should be 0, otherwise it should be the byte-length of their common prefix plus 1.

   If the `idPrefix` length is less than `idSize` then the omitted trailing bytes are filled with 0 bytes.